vogma/vec_len/README.md

 # Vector Length Computation using SVE and RVV

 This repository contains implementations of a simple vector length computation using ARM's Scalable Vector Extension (SVE) and RISC-V's Vector Extension (RVV).
 The vector length computation, often used in scientific and engineering applications, calculates the magnitude of a vector provided as an array of numbers.
 This project showcases how to utilize vector extensions to optimize such computations.
+The vector length computation

+## Implementation Details

+The vector length computation is implemented in four variations to showcase different programming approaches.
+For both the ARM SVE and RISC-V RVV, the algorithm is available in pure assembly to demonstrate direct control over hardware and in intrinsics to provide a more accessible, high-level syntax that closely resembles C programming.

 ## Project Structure